entigolabs/entigo-infralib/modules/aws/argocd/README.md

 ```
 ### Limitations ###
-If you want multiple arglcd instances then they have to be under different workspaces.
+If you want multiple ArgoCD instances then they have to be under different workspaces.
 It uses by default the kubernetes from the same workspace.